sanity-io/sanity-astro/packages/sanity-astro/README.md

 ### Adding types for `sanity:client`

 This integration leverages [Vite.js' virtual modules][vite-virtual-modules] with Astro's naming convention (e.g. `astro:assets`).
-Since it's not possible to automatically include module declarations from npm packages, you'll have to add the following line to the `env.d.ts` file that usually recides in the `src` folder of an Astro project:
+Since it's not possible to automatically include module declarations from npm packages, you'll have to add the following line to the `env.d.ts` file that usually resides in the `src` folder of an Astro project:

 ```dts
 /// <reference types="astro/client" />